theatlantic/django-nested-admin/README.rst

 ========================  ======================
 **django.contrib.admin**  **nested_admin**
 ------------------------  ----------------------
-ModelAdmin                NestedAdmin
+ModelAdmin                NestedModelAdmin
 InlineModelAdmin          NestedInlineModelAdmin
 StackedInline             NestedStackedInline
 TabularInline             NestedTabularInline
 ========================  ======================

-Note: for consistency with the other class names, ``NestedAdmin`` will be deprecated in favor of ``NestedModelAdmin`` in 2.2.1, and removed in version 2.3.
+Note: for consistency with the other class names, ``NestedAdmin`` was deprecated in favor of ``NestedModelAdmin`` in 2.2.1, and will be removed in version 2.3.

 .. code-block:: python